Hilmi Güler

 Mehmet Hilmi Güler (born 15 July 1946) is a Turkish politician and metallurgical engineer.
 He was the Energy and Natural Resources Minister of Turkey in 2002–2009.
 He served as the general director of the Machines and Chemical Industries Board (MKEK) and Etibank.
 He was a founding member of the currently ruling AKP.

 Education

 Güler graduated from the Department of Metallurgy at the Middle East Technical University and worked as a project engineer and group chairman at TUSAŞ Aerospace Industries (TAİ).
 He went on to an academic career as deputy chairman of the Scientific and Technological Research Council of Turkey (TÜBİTAK).

 Political career

-As energy minister as well as the day-to-day running of this important department dealing with Turkey's gas, electricity requirements he has had to deal with a number of issues including:
+As energy minister, as well as overseeing the day-to-day running of this important department dealing with Turkey's gas and electricity requirements, he has had to deal with a number of issues including: